Phone: 817-697-4038 Fax: 877-409-3962

 What causes finger dislocation?

-A finger can become dislocated following injury during a fall, sports, or an accident.
-Ligaments which support the joint can become injured, causing the joint to fall out of alignment.
+A finger usually becomes dislocated from an injury during a fall, sports, or an accident.
+The ligaments supporting the joint are damaged, causing the joint to misalign.
+This misalignment limits the range of motion and results in pain and swelling.

 What are the symptoms of finger dislocation?